This is the React InstantSearch v7 documentation.

 Configure index settings

-When displaying on a map, you still want the relevance of your search results to be good.
-To achieve that, you need to configure:- Searchable attributes—support searching by:
+When displaying on a map, you still want the relevance to be good.
+For that, configure the as follows:- Searchable attributes should be set to enable search in the four textual attributes:

-. - Custom ranking—use the number of other connected airports
+name,city,country, andiata_code. - Custom ranking: use the number of other connected airports

 Display hits on the map